jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 back-end dev.
 The JavaScript code would only relay that to a certain program running on the server side.
-So make sure, you are not confused with kind of situations.
+So make sure, you are not confused with this kind of situation.

 ## Back-End Dev
 If your code is directly talking to a server